Timothy Olyphant as Raylan Givens, old-fashioned Deputy U.S. Marshal

 One of Raylan’s favorite off-duty looks over the entire run of Justified is a plaid shirt layered over a dark T-shirt, naturally worn with jeans as well as his usual lineup of cowboy boots, Stetson hat, and holstered Glock.
 Throughout the fifth season, Raylan offers a fresh take on a dark upper half by incorporating a gray-on-black plaid shirt over a black T-shirt.

 Raylan’s outer layer is a black flannel shirt with an all gray tartan plaid overcheck.
-While a “flannel shirt” is colloquially – and ultimately wrongly – used to describe a plaid shirt, it’s worth noting that flannel actually refers to the softly woven fabric from which the shirt is made.
+While a “flannel shirt” is often colloquially—and ultimately wrongly—used to describe any ol’ plaid shirt, it’s worth noting that flannel actually refers to the softly woven fabric from which the shirt is made.
 Traditionally, flannel was made from wool, but the growing popularity of cotton, silk, and synthetic fibers in clothing now means that the flannel process can be applied to various materials.

-The gray-on-black plaid flannel shirt has a slim collar and black plastic buttons down the front placket.
+This gray-on-black plaid cotton flannel shirt from Ralph Lauren has a slim collar and black plastic buttons down the front placket.
 Similar buttons are found to fasten the cuffs and to close the mitred-corner flaps on each of the two chest patch pockets.

-Raylan wears his tried-and-true blue medium wash Levi’s denim jeans.
-These (appropriately) bootcut jeans have the usual five-pocket layout of two front pockets, right coin pocket, and two patch pockets in the back.
+Raylan wears his tried-and-true blue indigo denim Levi’s 501 Original Fit jeans, styled with the usual five-pocket layout of two front pockets, right coin pocket, and two patch pockets in the back, in addition to their characteristic button-fly.

-Raylan wears his ostrich leg cowboy boots from Lucchese, which the company describes as made from a “cigar” shade of dark brown leather.
-These distinctive boots can still be found at sites like Sam’s Boot Ranch.
+Raylan wears his ostrich leg cowboy boots from Lucchese, model L1380, described by the company as made from a “cigar” shade of dark brown leather.

-Fixed to the right side of his belt for a right-hand draw is Raylan’s tan leather holster, custom made by Alfonso’s of Hollywood for the production to replace his earlier Bianchi Model 59 paddle holster.
+Fixed to the right side of his belt for a right-hand draw is Raylan’s tan leather holster, custom made by Alfonso Gun Leather of Hollywood for the production to replace his earlier Bianchi Model 59 paddle holster.

 Although known for his distinctive cowboy hat, Raylan tends to go hatless with this outfit, leaving his sahara tan custom-made Baron Hats cattleman’s hat at home.